Cleaning up a compromised system

 - Realistic expectations: what this guide does not do

 This guide is not meant to keep out the likes of Stuxnet.
-(See: expectations of anti-malware.)
-However, such attacking software is not what is commonly noticed by most end users.
+(See: expectations of anti-malware, and/or not total) However, such attacking software is not what is commonly noticed by most end users.
 As for what is commonly found, sometimes malware damages the software setup substantially enough that the computer cannot effectively repair itself without performing more extensive repair efforts.
 An example of what is meant by “more extensive repair efforts” would be backing up software, deleting all content on the drive, re-loading the operating system, and performing other steps to get the system pleasantly set up.
 This guide attempts to get things fixed and operational fairly quickly, and may have some noticeable speed advantages over more thorough approaches, but the quicker steps mentioned by this guide may not always successfully get a system back in good shape.

 According to general theory, a compromised system cannot be trusted until it is sufficiently cleaned.
 (This may be a good time to provide a reference to a discussion about getting the system cleaned so sufficiently that it can be re-trusted.
 However, the Guide to getting a system trustworthy, is still rather incomplete at the time of this writing.)
 Compared to a thorough deletion and then reload of the operating system, the processes described by this guide are not as likely to get a system fully cleaned of malware.
 Those who wish to be very cautious, despite expense, may find this guide to be less useful, or even worthless, or even worse (detrimental/harmful).